tagohd/mono/The Oath.md

 As if this weren't impressive enough, KM keeps going.
 In just a few moments, the fruit sprouts and begins to grow.
 Soon, an adult tree stands before them.[^agriculture] The tree blooms and bears fruit; KM gives a fruit to P.

-"Wow, this is amazing, etc, etc. Why are we keeping THE STAFF to ourselves?" \[Maybe it would be better to combine this with the next section so it flows better/feels less redundant.]
+"Wow, this is amazing, etc.., etc. Why are we keeping THE STAFF to ourselves?" \[Maybe it would be better to combine this with the next section so it flows better/feels less redundant.]

 KM goes further, pumping even more mana into the tree.
 The tree grows taller; the fruit ripens and falls off.
 The leaves cycle through their fall colors, fall off, and grow back.
 This repeats several times until finally the tree withers and dies.[^senescence]

 "This is the true power of THE STAFF" or whatever.

 # A Warning
-Now this is a story all about how
+~~Now this is a story all about how~~
-My life got flipped, turned upside down
+~~My life got flipped, turned upside down~~
-And I'd like to take a minute, just sit right there I'll tell you how I became the Ice Witch of Bel-Air
+~~And I'd like to take a minute, just sit right there~~ ~~I'll tell you how I became the Ice Witch of Bel-Air~~ Yeah, I'm not doing that.

+Broad strokes: Yeltah was a young postulant, around the same age as the current postulant.
+She came from a poor village stricken by a plague.
+She sought to join the [[KNIGHTS OF RULKOHIM]] in order to learn healing magic and save her village.
+She proved to be quite prodigious, and her skills rivaled even the KNIGHT MOTHER's.

+(Gaining the necessary skills and earning the trust of THE KNIGHTS is a process that likely took several years, so I guess it's not a particularly deadly plague?
+Or maybe it was the losses she suffered that inspired her to join THE KNIGHTS in the first place.
+Maybe it works better if she's the only survivor from her village.)
+## The Truth
+When Yeltah was ready to begin leading missions on her own, she was asked to steal a small amount of life energy from each villager to pay in tribute to the KNIGHT MOTHER.
+She realized this had been happening on every mission she had completed before then, and she was horrified.
+"These are not a people accustomed to loss," she concluded.
+"How could I rob someone of even one day more with their loved ones?"

+But THE KNIGHTS were set in their ways.
+There was no changing a centuries old tradition, not when its followers were convinced it was the will of the heavens.
+There could be no reasoning with such people.
+They would only learn from experience.

+She made a plan to steal [[STAFF OF RULKOHIM|THE STAFF]] and kill the KNIGHT MOTHER.
+She almost succeeded.
+The other KNIGHTS rallied to the aid of the KNIGHT MOTHER.
+One hits her with a powerful blast of ice magic, freezing her in place long enough for KM to fight back.
+Yeltah is strong, however, and doesn't give up easily.
+All the KNIGHTS work together to attempt to freeze her to death, but she won't die because she still has THE STAFF.
+Due to bullshit plot reasons, she turns into an ice monster instead.

+She makes a strategic retreat into the mountains to plot her revenge.
+She knows better than to attack the TEMPLE directly, and the KNIGHTS soon learn that walking the mountain trails alone at night frequently means you won't be coming back.

+## Yeltah (Taylor's Version)
+Basically the same as the above, except KM's obviously not going to admit *why* Yeltah snapped.
+She'll say Yeltah's heart wasn't pure or something, and she got greedy, wanting to steal THE STAFF to grant herself eternal life.
+Well, she got what she wanted, didn't she?

+She'll also probably change it to make her look better.
+Maybe instead of attacking her, Yeltah initially attacked another KNIGHT, and KM heroically stepped in to save them, taking a lot of damage in the process.

+But this is why they protect THE STAFF the way they do.
+Its power is terrifying in the wrong hands.
 # Notes
 [^postulant]: Technically, since they have yet to be formally admitted as a novice, they are more accurately called a postulant.